OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ```
 <!--partial-end-->

-### Step 6: Generate the Audit Log
+### Step 5: Generate the Audit Log

-Once the Ad Server has selected the supplier that will display the
+Once the publisher has selected the DSP that will display the
 Addressable Content, it must generate the Audit Log based on the related
 Transmission Response and the User Id and Preferences.